Railway platform height: Intercity and commuter rail with high platforms

+Outside the Northeast U.S., RTD, WES Commuter Rail, and SMART use 48-inch high platforms.
+Metra Electric District and South Shore Line use platforms at 51.5 in above top of rail.

 Amtrak intercity services feature high-level platforms on the Northeast Corridor, Keystone Corridor, Empire Corridor, and New Haven–Springfield Line, although some stations on these lines have not been retrofitted with high platforms.
 High-level platforms are also present at a small number of stations on other lines, including Worcester, Roanoke, Raleigh, and several Downeaster stations.
 Brightline service in Florida also uses high level platforms.

 At some stations, a desired high-level platform is impractical due to wide freight trains or other practicalities.
 (Gauntlet tracks, which permit wide freights to pass full-length high-level platforms, have practical issues of their own.)
 At these locations, mini-high platforms are often used for accessibility.
 Mini-high platforms have a short length of high platform, long enough for one or two doors, with an accessible ramp to the longer low platform.
 The platform edge is usually hinged so that it can be flipped out of the way of passing freights.